 How long do you have to support your child?

-The parents of a child have a duty to support their children financially while the children are under the age of 18 years pursuant to the Child Support Assessment Act (1989).
-In some cases if the child has a disablity or is still completing their education the Federal Circuit Court or Magistrates’ Court can make an order pursuant to a different piece of legislation, the Family Law Act (1975) for maintenance to continue (adult child maintenance).
+The parents of a child have a duty to support their children financially while the children are under the age of 18 years pursuant to the Child Support (Assessment ) Act 1989(“the Act”).
+In some cases, if the child has a disability or is still completing their education the Federal Circuit and Family Court of Australia (“the Court”) can make an order in accordance with the Family Law Act 1975 for maintenance to continue (adult child maintenance).

-The Child Support Assessment Act (1989) (“the Act”) includes a formula which estimates the child support payable by one parent to the other (or to a carer who is not the biological parent) in each case based on a number of factors including each of the parents’ income, the age of the children and the level of care of the children which each parent has.
+The Act includes a formula which estimates the child support payable by one parent to the other (or to a carer who is not the biological parent) in each case based on a number of factors including each of the parents’ income, the age of the children and the level of care of the children which each parent has.

 The Child Support Agency (“the Agency”) may issue an assessment of child support payable in each case based on the formula.
-An application for an assessment may be lodged with the Agency through a Centrelink office or online.
+An application for an assessment may be lodged with the Agency online or contacting the Child Support Enquiry Line.

 Challenging the formula

-The formula is not suitable to all cases.
-An assessment pursuant to the formula will be based, among other things, on the taxable income of the parents.
-There are cases where the taxable income of one or both of the parents does not reflect his/her true financial circumstances as a parent may not be on a salary, be asset rich but income poor and/or self-employed and able to claim substantial tax deductions on their income.
+The formula is not suitable for all cases.
+Assessments made under the formula are based, among other factors, on the taxable income of the parents.
+However, in some instances, the taxable income of one or both parents may not accurately reflect their true financial circumstances.
+For example, a parent may not earn a regular salary, may be asset-rich but income-poor, or may be self-employed and able to claim substantial tax deductions.

-On such occasions, the parent with an obligation to pay child support (“the payer”) or the parent entitled to receive child support (“the payee”) may be entitled to lodge an objection to the assessment and an officer from within the Agency may then review the decision in-house.
-The result may be an adjustment to the assessment in the particular case to reflect the true financial capacity of the parents.
+In such cases, the parent responsible for paying child support (“the payer”) or the parent entitled to receive it (“the payee”) may lodge an objection to the assessment.
+An officer within the Agency will then conduct an internal review of the decision.
+This review may result in an adjustment to the assessment to better reflect the actual financial capacity of the parents.

 For more information see: Challenging a Child Support Assessment